The 4 Maxwell's Equations: Important Basics You Need to Know

 While the differential form of Maxwell's equations is useful for calculating the magnetic and electric fields at a single point in space, the integral form is there to compute the fields over an entire region in space.
 The integral form is well suited for the calculation of symmetric problems, such as the calculation of the electric field of a charged sphere, a charged cylinder or a charged plane.
 The differential form is more suitable for the calculation of complicated numerical problems using computers or, for example, for the derivation of the electromagnetic waves.
 In addition, the differential form looks much more compact than the integral form.
 Both forms are useful and can be transformed into each other using two mathematical theorems:

-If you understand the two theorems, it will be easier for you to understand the Maxwell's equations.
-Let's first look at the divergence integral theorem.
+If you understand the two theorems, it will be easy for you to understand the Maxwell's equations.

 Maths inside Maxwell equations: Divergence integral theorem